P7h/FutureLearn__FP_in_Haskell/Week1_Notes.md

 ## Install Haskell
 * Haskell compiler / interpreter can be installed using [Haskell Platform](https://www.haskell.org/platform).

->> Note: Though this course advices to install Haskell Platform, it is better to just install [`Stack`](http://www.haskellstack.org/).
+>> Note: Though this course advices to install Haskell Platform, it is better to install [`Stack`](http://www.haskellstack.org/).
 Please look for the installation instructions and documentation on [Stack website](https://docs.haskellstack.org/en/stable/README/#how-to-install).

 ## Recommended reading
 * Please check [`Haskell Learning Resources`](Haskell_Learning_Resources.md) for detailed list of resources for learning Haskell.